How to Create & Automate a Luxury Client Experience

 Delivery technically happens throughout the project — delivering the design concept and the materials and furnishings selections, and of course, the grand finale.
 Make. it. memorable.

-I highly suggest making the final reveal as special as possible.
+We highly suggest making the final reveal as special as possible.
 Yes, you will be walking through and making a punch list of issues to resolve, but that shouldn’t take away from the magic.

 You could consider bringing champagne, presenting them with a photobook that’s perfect for the coffee table, giving them a thank you/house-warming gift, or other neat idea that shows you care… and will remind them of you and your team each time they see it.